simonljohannesson/iv1201-arch-project/README.md

-# iv1201-arch-project
+# Recruitment Application - IV1201 project

 This is a project in the course iv1201 at kth.
+For more information about the project please visit the [Wiki](https://github.com/simonljohannesson/iv1201-arch-project/wiki).

 ## [Backlog](https://github.com/simonljohannesson/iv1201-arch-project/projects/1)
+In the backlog you can find out what needs to be done in the project.

 ## Decision log